-Dr. Sunshine Van Bael’s laboratory studies community ecology with emphases on symbioses and plant-animal interactions.
+Dr. Sunshine Van Bael’s (she/her) laboratory studies community ecology with emphases on symbioses and plant-animal interactions.
 Broadly, we are interested in how plants, animals and fungi become involved in symbioses with other organisms to feed themselves and defend themselves from enemies.
-We are involved in projects in Panama and in the southeastern US that include microbial ecology, chemical ecology, biodiversity conservation, coastal restoration and agroecology.
+We are involved in projects in Ecuador, Panama and in the southeastern US that include microbial ecology, chemical ecology, biodiversity conservation, coastal restoration and agroecology.

 Dr. Rosa Soria (she/her) is a postdoctoral fellow who explores the interaction between tropical forest diversity and microbial communities.
 Her research interests include soil health, soil ecology, soil restoration, heavy metals, soil geochemistry, biochar, and carbon sequestration.
 She is also interested in outreach activities aimed to visibilize the participation of women in science.